Nigeria's Buhari wins historic election landslide

 The war has turned in Jonathan's favour in the past six weeks with external intervention by troops from neighbouring Chad, Cameroon and Niger, but the victories appear to have been too late for Jonathan at the ballot box.

-(Additional reporting by Julia Payne, Estelle Shirbon, Chijioke Ohuocha and Bate Felix; Writing by Ed Cropley; Editing by Angus MacSwan and David Stamp)
+(Additional reporting by Julia Payne, Estelle Shirbon, Chijioke Ohuocha and Bate Felix; Writing by Ed Cropley; Editing by Angus MacSwan, David Stamp and Lisa Shumaker)